drdre4life2/Blog/README.md

-# A simple blog Blog
+# Blog
-Asimple blog with basic features
+A simple blog with basic features
 # Setup
 Run composer install and run migrations.
 Register a as a user and start creating blogs